 Mary S. Rowland earned a Ph.D. in History from the University of Kansas and served as a longtime administrator at Washburn University.
 Her husband, Don Rowland, was a Professor of Law at Washburn University, and along with his family, he endowed this scholarship to support an incoming History major for four years of academic study.
 This competitive scholarship is available dependent upon the graduation plans of its current holder, for additional information one should contact Dr. Kim Morse, Chair of the History Department Scholarship Committee.

-The newly created Wagnon Scholarship is not yet fully endowed.
-It is designed to assist the preparation of those who desire to become high school history teachers.
+The newly created Wagnon Scholarship is designed to assist the preparation of those who desire to become high school history teachers.
 This scholarship honors the career of Dr. Bill Wagnon and his longtime interest in the preparation of outstanding high school educators.
-Current plans are to offer this scholarship in the coming year.

 Established in 1999, this award goes to either full or part-time currently enrolled students, preferably non-traditional, doing excellent work in history.
 The scholarship honors Linda Wahl-Stoltenberg a former a student who blossomed as a history major at Washburn University.